EVERLASTYING

 • Comfortable walking shoes

-You will be doing a lot of walking in Taiwan, so bring along comfortable and cute walking shoes.
+You will be walking a lot in Taiwan, so bring along comfortable and cute walking shoes.
 Two pairs should be the maximum.
 Packing more will lead to overpacking, as I learned from experience. 😅

 • Lightweight jacket

-Think windproof or waterproof jackets, cardigans, or even a sweater.
-Evenings can get chilly, especially if you’re in the mountains.
+Think windproof or waterproof jackets, cardigans, or even sweaters.
+Evenings can get chilly, especially in the mountains.

 • Long-sleeved shirt